ArchipelagoMW/Archipelago/worlds/generic/docs/setup_en.md

 All of these settings, plus other options, may be changed by modifying the `host.yaml` file in the Archipelago installation folder.
-The settings chosen here are baked into the `.archipelago` file that gets output with the other files after generation so if rolling locally ensure this file is edited to your liking **before** rolling the seed.
+The settings chosen here are baked into the `.archipelago` file that gets output with the other files after generation, so if you are rolling locally, ensure this file is edited to your liking **before** rolling the seed.
 This file is overwritten when running the Archipelago Installation software.
 If you have changed settings in this file, and would like to retain them, you may rename the file to `options.yaml`.

 ## Hosting an Archipelago Server

 When a multiworld seed is generated, the multidata will be output as a `.archipelago`.
-If the game was generated locally, a compressed folder will be in `/output` and will contain the `.archipelago`, the spoiler, and any relevant files for the generated games.
+If the game was generated locally, a compressed folder will be in `/output` and will contain the `.archipelago`, the spoiler log, and any relevant files for the generated games.

 ### Hosting on the website